NickB-26/Extracting-and-Interpreting-Browser-Artifacts-on-Windows/README.md

    The download history covers **10–19 May 2026** with 22 entries.
 Key patterns:

    - **The tooling for this project** — `ChromeSetup.exe` from `google.com/intl/en_uk/` (11.7 MB, 16:42 on 19 May), `WFA.zip` from `mitec.cz/wfa.html` (2.1 MB, 13:57 on 12 May), `LogParser.msi`, the NirSoft tools from `nirsoft.net/utils/`, DB Browser from `sqlitebrowser.org/dl/`, FTK Imager from `go.exterro.com`.
-Every tool I'd installed for the current and previous projects shows up here with a precise source URL.
+Every tool I'd installed for the current and previous projects shows up here with a source URL.
-   - **Larger data downloads** — `volatility3-...` (1.58 MB, GitHub), `MemLabs-Lab1.7z` (~158 MB from `mega.nz/file/...`), `Git-2.54.0` (~63 MB), `windows.zip` (~840 MB) and `python-3.14.4` builds (~30 MB each).
+   - **Larger data downloads** — `volatility3-...` , `MemLabs-Lab1.7z` , `Git-2.54.0` , `windows.zip`  and `python-3.14.4` builds.
    - **A duplicate WFA download** — `WFA.zip` followed by `WFA (1).zip` at the same byte count from the same URL.
 Windows adds the `(1)` suffix when a file with the same name already exists; useful evidence that the user downloaded the same archive twice rather than e.g. moved or renamed it.
 Possibly downloaded twice by accident, or once to test and once to keep.
    - **The `state` column is `1` across every row** — `1` means the download completed successfully.
 No interrupted or cancelled downloads in the set.
-The full mapping is: `0` = in progress, `1` = complete, `2` = cancelled, `3` = interrupted, `4` = interrupted (resumable).
+The codes are: `0` = in progress, `1` = complete, `2` = cancelled, `3` = interrupted, `4` = interrupted (resumable).
    - **`danger_type` is `4` on every row** — Edge's classification for "user validated the dangerous download" (i.e. clicked through any SmartScreen warning).
-Not surprising for things like `.exe` and `.msi` installers, which always trigger that prompt.
+Not surprising for things like `.exe` and `.msi` installers, which almost always trigger the prompt.
-   - **The `tab_url` column tells you the page the user was on when they clicked the link**, which isn't always the same as where the file came from.
-For most rows here it's just the download mirror page (e.g. `https://www.nirsoft.net/utils/...`), but in a real investigation that distinction matters — a malicious download might originate from a CDN URL while the user thought they were on a legitimate site.
+   - **The `tab_url` column tells us what page the user was on when they clicked the link**, which isn't always the same as where the file came from.
+For most rows here it's just the download page (e.g. `https://www.nirsoft.net/utils/...`).

 > 💡 **Cross-reference with the MFT (if available).** The `end_time` from this table should line up closely with the `$STANDARD_INFORMATION` creation time of the file on disk.
 A big mismatch is interesting — either timestomping, or the file was moved/renamed after download.
 The `WFA.zip` / `WFA (1).zip` pair would be a good candidate to verify against an MFT timeline.

-> 💡 **`state` and `danger_type` are useful filters during triage.** `state = 1 AND danger_type != 0` gives you completed downloads the browser flagged as potentially dangerous at some point.
-On a real incident host that's often where you find the initial payload — the user clicked through a SmartScreen warning to keep a file they shouldn't have.
+> 💡 **`state` and `danger_type` are useful filters during triage.** `state = 1 AND danger_type != 0` gives us the completed downloads the browser flagged as potentially dangerous at some point.

-> 💡 **The `History` DB has 24 tables for a reason.** `downloads` is one piece; `urls` + `visits` together give you the URL history; `keyword_search_terms` and `edge_keyword_search_terms_source` capture searches; `downloads_url_chains` records the full redirect chain that led to each download (useful when phishing).
-Worth knowing what else lives here before closing the file.
+> 💡 **The `History` DB has 24 columns.** `urls` + `visits` together give you the URL history; `keyword_search_terms` and `edge_keyword_search_terms_source` capture searches; `downloads_url_chains` records the full redirect chain that led to each download (useful when phishing).
+Worth seing what else lives here before closing the file.

 ---

 ## 🎓 Lessons Learned

 ### Technical insights
 - **Browsers store everything in SQLite, and that's the unlock.** Once I realised `History`, `Cookies`, and `Login Data` are just SQLite files I could open in DB Browser, the project went from "use these three GUI tools" to "you can query any field with SQL if the tool's view doesn't show what you want."
-The dedicated tools (BrowsingHistoryView, WebBrowserPassView, ChromeCacheView) are convenient wrappers; DB Browser is what you reach for when the wrapper doesn't expose what you need.
+The dedicated tools (BrowsingHistoryView, WebBrowserPassView, ChromeCacheView) are convenient wrappers; DB Browser is what you reach for when the wrapper doesn't expose what you need but.... you need to learn some SQL.
-- **Chromium uses Webkit timestamps everywhere — microseconds since 1601.** Caught me out the first time in the cookies database (`creation_utc` like `13421236984570297`) and again in the downloads table (`start_time`).
+- **Chromium uses Webkit timestamps everywhere** Caught me out the first time in the cookies database (`creation_utc` like `13421236984570297`) and again in the downloads table (`start_time`).
 Conversion is `datetime((value / 1000000) - 11644473600, 'unixepoch')` and it's worth memorising because every Chromium-derived database uses it.
+I used this website for the conversions: https://www.epochconverter.com/webkit.
+There are other methods but wanted to keep it simple.
 - **Cookie values are encrypted, metadata isn't.** Every row in Edge's `cookies` table showed `BLOB` in the `encrypted_value` column and an empty `value` column.
-That's modern Chromium working as intended — DPAPI-protected so a stolen DB on its own doesn't leak session tokens.
+A stolen DB on its own doesn't leak session tokens.
 The plaintext `host_key`, `name`, `creation_utc`, and `expires_utc` are still plenty for most investigative questions ("which sites set cookies, when, and what were they called").
 - **The cache shows what was *loaded*, not what was *navigated to*.** Two different data points.
 History told me the user visited `github.com`; the cache showed me the specific `_graphql` POST that page made at 11:44:44 returning 730 bytes.
 On a SaaS-heavy machine the cache is often a finer-grained record of user activity than the URL history.
-- **Tool names lie.** ChromeCacheView reads any Chromium browser's cache including Edge — it just defaults to Chrome's path and you have to override with `F9`.
-WebBrowserPassView still works on current Edge despite being last updated in 2021 and despite Chromium adding app-bound encryption in 2024 (it pulled back both saved logins on this machine).
+- **Tool names lie.** ChromeCacheView reads any Chromium browser's cache including Edge — it just defaults to Chrome's path and you have to override it.
+WebBrowserPassView still works on current Edge despite not being updated in a few years and despite Chromium adding app-bound encryption (it pulled back both saved logins on this machine).
 - **The `History` SQLite database holds 24 tables, not just history.** Downloads, search terms, redirect chains, favicons, visit segments, content annotations.
-Worth scrolling the schema panel before closing the file — there's a lot more in there than the name suggests.
+Worth scrolling the schema panel before closing the file.
+There's a lot more in there than the name suggests.

 ### SOC analyst mindset
 - **Search → click → site is a cause-and-effect chain you can read off the history table.** The Bing/python.org sequence in Exercise 1 took place over a 3-minute window and could be reconstructed from three rows.
-On a real investigation, that's how you'd prove a user found a malicious page (they searched for it and clicked through a result, not someone redirected them).
+Useful info on a real investigation to prove a user found a malicious page (they searched for it and clicked through a result, not someone redirected them).
 - **Visit counts matter more than first visits.** A URL visited once is a lookup; a URL visited four times is something the user came back to.
 Sorting by `visit_count` rather than `visit_time` surfaces what the user actually cared about.
 - **Browser artifacts complement file system artifacts, they don't replace them.** The download history shows where files came from and when they arrived.
 The MFT shows whether they're still on disk and what their NTFS timestamps look like now.
 Cross-referencing the two catches anything that's been moved, renamed, or tampered with post-download.
 - **Absence is information.** WebBrowserPassView returned only two entries because only two passwords were saved.
 On an unfamiliar machine that's a useful baseline — a heavy browser user with no saved passwords has either disabled the feature deliberately, cleared the data, or is using a third-party password manager.
-Each of those tells you something.
+Again, useful to know.
 - **`file:///` history entries are easy to miss and worth a second look.** Edge logs them in `urls` like any other navigation.
 They reveal which local folders the user opened in their browser, often hours before or after the rest of their activity, and they don't show up in any "websites visited" summary.

-### Challenges & how I overcame them
+### Challenges & how to overcome them
+- **Generate test data deliberately before starting analysis.** This VM had a useful mix of real activity already — saved passwords, downloads, searches, browsing — but on a fresh machine You'd want to deliberately visit a handful of sites, save a couple of test credentials, and download some files first, so the browser has content worth examining.
-- **Edge's profile was nowhere obvious at first.** I checked `AppData\Local\Microsoft\` expecting to see an `Edge` folder; the directory listing in File Explorer showed `GameDVR`, `Windows`, and `WindowsApps` but seemingly no `Edge`.
+- **Edge's profile was pretty difficult to find.** I checked `AppData\Local\Microsoft\` expecting to see an `Edge` folder; the directory listing in File Explorer showed `GameDVR`, `Windows`, and `WindowsApps` but seemingly no `Edge`.
 Turned out the folder was there all along — just not visible in the truncated/scrolled view I had open.
 The fix was to paste the full path directly into File Explorer's address bar. **Lesson:** when a folder you expect to exist isn't visible, don't trust the directory listing — paste the path.
-The fastest authoritative answer comes from inside the browser itself: `edge://version` shows the exact Profile Path.
 - **The Cookies file moved.** Older guides put it directly at `Default\Cookies`; modern Chromium puts it under `Default\Network\Cookies`.
 Cost me a couple of minutes the first time I looked for it.
-Same applies to anyone following an older walkthrough — check both locations.
 - **Edge holds files open while it's running.** A simple Explorer copy of `Cookies` or `History` refuses with "in use" — and just closing the Edge windows isn't enough, because background `msedge.exe` processes linger.
 Task Manager → end them all → copy works.
-ChromeCacheView didn't have this problem; presumably it opens the cache index read-only.
+ChromeCacheView opens the cache index read-only.
 - **Defender flagged WebBrowserPassView.** Expected (it's detected as `HackTool:Win32/PassView`) and not a false positive in the malware sense.
 I dismissed the warning to let the tool run, which is acceptable in a lab VM but obviously not how you'd handle it on a production host.
 - **The `Cookies` file has no extension.** DB Browser's "Open Database" dialog filters by extension, so the file was invisible until I switched the file type filter at the bottom right of the dialog to **All files (\*)**.
 Small thing but easy to miss.

 ### What I would do differently next time
-- **Always convert Webkit timestamps to readable form on first open** rather than scrolling through 17-digit numbers and squinting at them.
-The four-line `SELECT` with `datetime((... / 1000000) - 11644473600, 'unixepoch')` should be saved as a snippet and pasted into the Execute SQL tab as the first thing I do with any Chromium database.
+- **Convert Webkit timestamps to readable form on first open** rather than scrolling through 17-digit numbers.
+I used a website at first but I could only convert 1 no at a time.
+Then found the snippet.
+Pasted into the Execute SQL and run.
+Almost like magic.
-- **Generate test data deliberately before starting analysis.** This VM had a useful mix of real activity already — saved passwords, downloads, searches, browsing — but on a fresh machine I'd want to deliberately visit a handful of sites, save a couple of test credentials, and download some files first, so the artifacts have content worth examining.
-Easier to verify a query works when you know what answer it should give.
-- **Look at the `History` schema before diving into one table.** I started with `downloads` because that was the goal of Exercise 5, but seeing 24 tables in the DB Schema pane made me realise how much I'd been missing in earlier exercises. `urls + visits` together reconstruct a richer timeline than `urls` alone; `downloads_url_chains` records the full redirect chain that delivered each file.
-Worth a tour of the schema before closing the file.
 - **Try a forensic image rather than the live system.** Everything in this project was done against the live Edge profile on the running VM.
-Closer to real practice would be to image the disk first (FTK Imager, same as the previous project) and analyse the artifacts out of the image, so the workflow stays valid against a target you can't afford to change.
+Closer to real practice would be to image the disk first and analyse the artifacts out of the image, so the workflow stays valid against a target you can't afford to change.
+I have another project related to that at https://github.com/NickB-26/Forensic-Analysis-of-Windows-File-Systems-and-Artifacts

 ---